quachquoccuong2904/BB-Store-Fashion-Merchandise-Analysis/README.md

 ## 1. Introduction

-This project presents a comprehensive retail analysis for **BB Store's, a fashion retailer located in the heart of Ho Chi Minh City**.
+This project presents a comprehensive retail analysis for **BB Store's - a fashion retailer located in the heart of Ho Chi Minh City**.
 In recent periods, the store has experienced growth challenges due to limited leadership direction and a lack of innovative strategies.
 These challenges have raised critical questions around revenue performance and product strategy.

 As a Data Analyst, my objective is to assess the store’s current business performance, evaluate product-related factors and customer conversion rates, and provide data-driven insights.
 The findings will support strategic decision-making for stakeholders and guide the development of a growth plan for the brand in the **Offline retail** segment.